 At any stage, whether you are following your employer’s policy or the steps outlined here, you can contact the RCN for support and advice.
 Call the RCN on 0345 772 6100 or talk to your local RCN rep.

-As an RCN member, you can find answers to your questions about work - and more - in our comprehensive advice.
-You can also find out how to contact the advice team.
+As an RCN member, you can find answers to your questions about work, and more, in our comprehensive advice guides.
+You can also find out how to contact our RCN Direct advice team.